brainboxdotcc/DPP/docpages/install/install-windows-clion-vcpkg.md

     target_include_directories(main PRIVATE C:/vcpkg/installed/x64-windows/include)
     ```

 7. Congratulations!
 Now try to build a test program to see if the installation succeeded.
-For further help, join  the [discord server](https://discord.gg/dpp).
+If you get stuck somewhere, feel free to ask us on the D++ [discord server](https://discord.gg/dpp).